Newcastle Olympic FC

-Newcastle Olympic Football Club is a semi-professional association football club based in Hamilton a suburb of Newcastle, New South Wales.
+Newcastle Olympic Football Club is a semi-professional soccer club based in Hamilton a suburb of Newcastle, New South Wales.
 They currently compete in the National Premier Leagues Northern NSW, the second tier of football in Australia.
 They were known as Hamilton Olympic between 1992 and 2019.

 History

 The club was established by Greek immigrants in the New South Wales city of Newcastle in 1976.
 They are one of the most successful football clubs in Newcastle.